This post may include affiliate links; for details, see our disclosure policy.

 More tofu recipes

-Our tofu recipes are some of our favorites on this website!
+Our tofu recipes are some of our favorite recipes on this website!
 The baked tofu and pan fried tofu are standbys, and we’re glad to have this crispy tofu as part of our repertoire.
 Here are a few more favorite ways to make tofu:

 - Go for Easy Baked Tofu or Perfect Pan Fried Tofu